MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/android-api-levels.md

-## Android Versions and API Levels
+## Android versions and API levels

 As the Android platform evolves and new Android versions are released, each Android version is assigned a unique integer identifier, called